n7consulting/jeyser-site/README.md

 # Jeyser site

-Code source of static Jeyser CRM website.
+Code of Jeyser CRM website, hosted on github pages.

 # Run it